The Perfect Coastal Kitchen: Designing and Budgeting Your Custom Home in Wilmington, NC

 When you build a custom coastal home, the kitchen becomes more than a place to cook.
 It’s the heart of the house.
 It’s where sandy feet wander in after long beach days, where friends gather around an island that always ends up too small, and where you get to enjoy the calm, easy feeling that coastal living brings.

 At The Shellhammer Group, we design kitchens that aren’t just beautiful.
 They are built to work with the way you actually live near the coast.
-Creating the perfect coastal kitchen requires thoughtful design, durable materials, and a realistic budget
+Creating the perfect coastal kitchen requires thoughtful design, durable materials, and a realistic budget from the very beginning.

 Below, we break down what goes into crafting a coastal kitchen that will last for generations, using lessons from our Wilmington, Wrightsville Beach, and Figure Eight Island projects.